open-quantum-safe/tsc/security/response-process.md

 Pravek is on call.
 He leaves a comment on the advisory the next day to acknowledge receipt of the report.
 Pravek is now the Quarterback for the report.

-COMMENT:
-Do we want to commit to a reponse timeline?

 ### Internal reports